Neon Genesis Evangelion: Production

-Critics noted how Evangelion borrowed certain scenarios and the use of introspection as a narrative device from a previous Anno project entitled Gunbuster.
-He also incorporated the narrative structure of Nadia and multiple frames of reference, leaving the story open to interpretation.
-The production was complex and saw several changes to the scenario initially imagined by Gainax.
-A female protagonist was initially proposed for the series, but the idea was scrapped.
+Critics noted how Evangelion borrowed certain scenarios and the use of introspection as a narrative device from a previous Anno project, the OVA series Gunbuster.
+Anno also incorporated the narrative structure of Nadia and multiple frames of reference, leaving the story open to interpretation.
+The production was complex and saw several changes to the scenario initially conceived by Gainax.
+Anno initially suggested that the series featured a girl as the main protagonist, but the idea was rejected by character designer Yoshiyuki Sadamoto, who felt that a male lead would make it more believable for the mecha genre.
 In the first scenario, the first episode presented the battle between an Angel and Rei, while the character of Shinji was only introduced after the Angel had been temporarily defeated.
 Further changes to the plot were made following the Aum Shinrikyo sect's sarin gas attack on the Tokyo subway in March.
-Azuma Hiroki has said that the original Evangelion story was "too close to reality" from Anno's point of view.
+Cultural critic Hiroki Azuma has said that the original Evangelion story was "too close to reality" from Anno's point of view.
 Anno thought that the original scenario was not suitable for broadcasting, and he feared censorship.
 However, he also criticized Aum Shinrikyo, because "they lost any contact with reality".
 For this reason, Azuma stated that Evangelion "is an intrinsic critique of Aum".

-The final version of the story reflects inspiration drawn from numerous other anime and fictional works.
+The final version of the story reflects inspiration drawn from numerous other anime and media.
 Chief among these are Space Battleship Yamato, Mobile Suit Gundam, Devilman and Space Runaway Ideon.
-The series also incorporates tributes to Childhood's End, the novels of Ryū Murakami, The Andromeda Strain, The Divine Invasion, the poem Pippa Passes, The Hitcher, and several television series including The Prisoner, Thunderbirds, Ultraman and Ultra Seven.
+The series also incorporates tributes to Childhood's End, the novels of Ryū Murakami, The Andromeda Strain, The Divine Invasion, the poem Pippa Passes, The Hitcher, and several television series including The Prisoner, Thunderbirds, Ultraman, and Ultraseven.